usarscotus/united-states-code/README.md

    tools/build_index.py
    ```

-   The command creates `docs/data/titles.json`, which the web application uses to
+   The command creates `data/titles.json`, which the web application uses to
    populate the title list.
 Re-run it whenever XML files are updated.
-3. Open `docs/index.html` in your browser or push the repository to GitHub with
+3. Open `index.html` in your browser or push the repository to GitHub with Pages
-   Pages enabled (using the `docs/` folder) to browse the code.
+   enabled (serving from the repository root) to browse the code.

 ## Working with Git LFS titles